 The primary alternative to FUE is called the strip method, or FUT (follicular unit transplantation).
 FUT involves cutting out a strip of tissue to the depth of the hair follicles.
 The resultant wound is closed with suture.
 The hairs are then processed by technicians outside of the body to prepare for transplantation.
 The advantage of FUT is the speed of removal and potential for a greater number of hairs.
 The disadvantages are a lengthier and more uncomfortable recovery as well as the linear scar that forms.

 Yes.
-In experienced hands, the rate of transection (cutting through the hair follicle and destroying it) during FUE is very low (4-6%).
+In experienced hands of our Manhattan’s Upper East Side celebrity plastic surgeons, the rate of transection (cutting through the hair follicle and destroying it) during FUE is very low (4-6%).
 The small punch sizes used today lend well to a speedy recovery with minimal discomfort at the donor area.

 Yes.
 FUE is the most modern method of hair extraction for a hair transplant.
 Patients enjoy the less invasive nature of follicular unit extraction (FUE) hair transplant compared to a strip procedure which results in less downtime and less visible scarring.